 As you can see, it’s definitely not “all work and no play”.
 Being able to finish any time after 3pm, it makes it really easy to have that work/life balance everyone tells you is so important.
 After 6 months on placement, I can honestly say that people are right to tell us to have that balance.
 I love my job, but it really makes me appreciate the times I can let my hair down and grab a coffee with my friends or go out with my housemates.

 I’m having so much fun this year, I’m doing things I never thought I’d be able to and I’m learning a lot.
-If you get the chance to do a placement, absolutely go for it.
+If you get the chance to do a Management placement year, absolutely go for it.